build-on-aws/content/posts/create-an-etl-pipeline-apache-spark/index.md

 date: 2022-11-30
 ---

-## What you will learn
+## What you will accomplish

-In this guide, you will learn:
+In this guide, you will:
-- How to create and setup an Amazon EMR cluster
+- Create and setup an Amazon EMR cluster
-- How to submit a PySpark job on EMR
+- Submit a PySpark job on EMR
-- How to integrate EMR with Amazon S3
+- Integrate Amazon EMR with Amazon S3

-## Requirements
+## Prerequisites

-Before Starting this guide, you will need:
+Before starting this guide, you will need:

 - An AWS account (if you don't yet have one, please create one and [set up your environment](https://aws.amazon.com/getting-started/guides/setup-environment/))
 - An IAM user that has the access and create AWS resources.